WeWork Partners With City of DC to Offer Discounted, Free Memberships

 Similar partnerships are in the works with the cities of New York and Miami

-Through the D.C. x WeWork partnership, local businesses and individuals will have access to reduced rates on WeWork spaces if they are relocating to, returning to, or expanding in D.C.
+The D.C. x WeWork partnership will provide local businesses and individuals with access to reduced rates on WeWork spaces, should they relocate to, return to, or expand in D.C., according to a WeWork statement.
 The prospect of adding fresh members comes as the beleaguered firm undertakes a turnaround effort that has included shedding leases, and amid reports that the firm lost $3.2 billion last year.

 The D.C. partnership will offer deals to new members, including a one-month free trial of its membership program WeWork All Access, which provides entry to all WeWork locations, followed by 15 percent off for the remainder of the year.
 Another deal involves discounted pricing on private office space, with two months free on a six-month commitment, or three months free on a 12-month commitment.